Nayyaroddeen/spam_classification/README.md

     4.run python test_models.py to test the models

     Also note that code is commented for the rest of the experiments.
 As Neural network with word count features performed better
-    I've consiered it as a final algorithm.
+    I've considered it as a final algorithm.
 If you want to run some more additional experiments please un-comment respective the the classifier function to train and test the models.

 ## repo structure